RichardPotthoff/Notebooks/3Dpreview/3Dpreview.md

 dir(ES6converter)
 ```

-## Code generator for a Matrix ES6 Javasceipt module
+## Code generator for a Matrix ES6 JavaScript module
-A Python script that generates javascript code "m4_cMaj.js" + "m4_rMaj.js" for matrix operations. (using sympy)
+A Python script that generates JavaScript code "m4_cMaj.js" + "m4_rMaj.js" for matrix operations. (using sympy)

 ```{code-cell} ipython3
 import sympy as sp